 Our paper is related to three different strands of the literature.
 First, there is a literature on the role of learning in the financing of innovation.
 Sorensen (2008) analyzes the decisions of venture capital funds into which industry they invest.
 Using similar data to ours, he finds evidence that learning and forward-looking expectations drive the investment decisions of the venture capital funds.
 In Sorensen (2008), each fund makes many investment decisions across many industries.

-In the underlying learning model, a statistical multi-armed bandit model, the past investment experience in a given industry allows the venture capital fund to make inferences about future ventures in this industry.
-The venture capital fund decides on investing into a particular firm as a single decision, and the focus is on the informational externality across ventures.
+The past investment experience in a given industry allows the venture capital fund to make inferences about future ventures in this industry.
+The venture capital fund invests into a particular firm only once. and the focus is on the informational externality across ventures.
 In contrast, we analyze the entire investment cycle of every venture and follow the various funding decisions related to the project over time.
 The focus of our theoretical and empirical investigation is about how information arrival impacts the sequential funding policy within a venture whereas Sorensen (2008) analyze the funding policy across ventures.
-Hochberg, Ljungquist, and Vissing-Jorgensen (2008) discuss the learning impact of a venture capital's past investments on the size and the direction of follow-up funds by the same venture capital firm.
+Hochberg, Ljungqvist, and Vissing-Jorgensen (2008) discuss the learning impact of a venture capital's past investments on the size and the direction of follow-up funds by the same venture capital firm.
 They find a positive feedback effect between fund performance and the size of follow-on funds.
-They also explore the speed of learning of limited partners relative to that of general partners, and argue that the evidence supports asymmetric learning.
-In contrast to our paper, they do not consider the interaction between learning and investment within a single portfolio firm.
+In contrast, we consider the interaction between learning and investment within a single portfolio firm.
 Several papers discuss the optimal stopping decision in an investment model with learning.
 Bergemann and Hege (2005) consider a project with a given failure risk in which the arrival time of the final discovery, and hence the total cost to deliver it, are uncertain.
-This implies that the value of the project decreases over time until either success arrives or the project is optimally abandoned.
-They focus on the information rent of the entrepreneur who can divert the continuous investment flow, and show that the project may be financially constrained as these information rents increase in the expected funding horizon.
-Jovanovic and Szentes (2007) present a paper in which the critical constraint is the expertise of the venture capitalists, similar to Michelacci and Suarez (2004).
-Because of the opportunity cost linked to their labor input, the venture capitalists abandon projects earlier than would be socially optimal if projects are considered in isolation.
-In contrast to these papers, we focus in our learning model on the investment flow and the staging sequence.

 Second, there is a literature on the optimal dynamic pattern of investments in the presence of a real option to abandon.
 Berk, Green, and Naik (2004) focus on the evolution of the risk profile that are due to changes from a purely technical risk in the early stages to more diverse sources of risk in later stages.
-Mostly, the theoretical literature has focused on the use of stage financing as a tool to alleviate agency problems.
-Fluck, Garrison, and Myers (2007) consider the real option of abandoning a venture capital project and highlight the role of stage financing in this regard.
-They consider a contract design problem to alleviate moral hazard and show that the entrepreneur's optimal equity share decreases as uncertainty about the project's ultimate success recedes.
+The theoretical literature on stage financing in venture finance has mostly focused on the use of stage financing as a tool to alleviate agency problems.
+Cornelli and Yosha (2003) show that stage financing can mitigate the problem of an entrepreneur manipulating shortterm results for purposes of "window-dressing".
+Fluck, Garrison, and Myers (2007) highlight the role of stage financing as a real option instrument.
+Neher (1999) addresses the possibility that an entrepreneur strategically repudiates contractual obligations; in his model, stage financing limits the entrepreneur's bargaining power in each round and hence alleviates financing constraints, but it is costly as it delays the project.
+Neher (1999) appears to be the only paper prior to ours that endogenizes the number of rounds and their investment volume.
+In contrast to our paper, Neher's model considers an investment without failure risk.
+A second essential assumption in Neher's model is that all investments in past rounds lead to an increase in the liquidation value, whereas we allow for the possibility that past investments are sunk and no value can be retrieved if the project is abandoned before completion.